Enumeration of Sets of Mutually Orthogonal Latin Rectangles: Concluding remarks

-A negative answer to the first of these two questions would lead to another extension of the result from~\cite{MMM}.
-For the second question, a more specialised version of the type of search we have performed might be able to handle the case $t=3$ for $n=10$ as well.
+A negative answer to Question~\ref{q_co-isotopic} would lead to another extension of McKay, Meynert, and Myrvold's result from~\cite{MMM}.
+For Question~\ref{q_stepwise}, a more specialised version of the type of search we have performed might be able to handle the case $t=3$ for $n=10$ as well.

-In~\cite{WanlessEgan} the authors tried to find example of three Latin squares that come as close to being mutually orthogonal as possible.
-They presented an example of three squares such that the first is orthogonal to the other two, and the final two have 7 transversals, thus limiting the number of repeated symbol pairs.
-There have also been earlier examples of MOLR and almost orthogonal Latin squares for $n=10$.
-In~\cite{franklin84}, examples of triples of orthogonal $9\times 10$ rectangles were constructed, in order to be used in the construction of designs, and in~\cite{WANLESS2001} a set of 4 such rectangles was constructed.
+In~\cite{WanlessEgan} Egan and Wanless tried to find an example of $3$ Latin squares of order $10$ that come as close to being mutually orthogonal as possible.
+They presented an example of $3$ Latin squares such that the first is orthogonal to the other two, and the final two produce $91$ different symbol pairs when superimposed.
+There have also been earlier examples of MOLR and pairwise almost orthogonal Latin squares for $n=10$.
+In~\cite{franklin84}, Franklin constructed examples of triples of pairwise orthogonal $9\times 10$ rectangles, in order to be used in the construction of designs, and in~\cite{WANLESS2001} Wanless constructed a set of $4$ such rectangles.

 Using our program we performed a partial search for stepwise transitive MOLR with $n=10$.
 We found several examples of stepwise transitive triples of $8\times 10$ MOLR, and some of these could be extended to triples of $9\times 10$ MOLR, but not while preserving transitivity.
 In Figure~\ref{molr10} we give one such example.
-This example can be uniquely extended to three Latin squares, such that all positions which break orthogonality lie in the last last row.
+This example can be uniquely extended to $3$ Latin squares, such that all positions which break orthogonality lie in the last row.
 Unfortunately, none of the examples we found could be extended to a triple of MOLS.